zbenmo/yapy3c/docs/part_IV.md

 ```['De', 'kat', 'zat', 'op', 'de', 'mat.']```

-This time the function 'get' was taken from a specific object *en_to_nl*.
+This time the function 'get' was taken from a specific object *en_to_nl* (a dict in this case).
 As long as a simple call, with one argument, which is the current element, is possible it should work.

 Note that we gave the dict on multiple lines.
 Python interpreter is happy with this syntax given that we've openned with curly brackets '{'.
 A long expression can be placed in parantheses.
 This should make the program a bit more readable.